Kannamma Cooks

 Here is the video of Vellai Kurma – Restaurant Style South Indian White Vegetable Korma

 Usually in Indian curries, the spices are dry roasted and then ground.
 But for this vegetable kurma, the spices are ground raw.
-Grind all the ingredients listed below with about 1-2 cups of water to a smooth paste.
+Grind all the ingredients listed below with about 1 cup of water to a smooth paste.

 Here is how I boil the veggies.
-I cook the veggies with quarter cup of water in a pressure cooker (3 litres) for exactly 2 whistles.
+I cook the veggies with quarter cup of water in a pressure cooker (2 or 3 litres) for exactly 2 whistles.
 Immediately release pressure from the cooker by lifting the whistle weight carefully.
 Releasing the pressure manually is important to get the veggies with the right texture for kurma without the veggies turning mushy.

 Refer to this post to know how to cook veggies in a pressure cooker.

 Heat the oil in a saute pan.
 Add in a teaspoon each of cumin seeds, fennel seeds and 2 sprigs of curry leaves.
 Let it splutter.
 Add in the chopped onions and salt.
 Saute till slightly brown.
-Add in the ground masala paste and let it simmer in low flame for about 5 minutes.
+Add in the ground masala paste and a cup of water.
+Let it simmer on low flame for about 5 minutes.
+Since we have added cashews, it will foam up.
+So stir once in a while.
+Once the paste is cooked, add a cup of water to dilute.

 Serve hot with roti or chapati.